wqking/eventpp/doc/conditionalremover.md

 ## Description

-ConditionalRemover is a utility class that automatically removes listeners after the listeners are triggered and certain condition is met.
+ConditionalRemover is a utility class that automatically removes listeners after the listeners are triggered and certain condition is satisfied.
 ConditionalRemover is a pure functional class.
 After the member functions in ConditionalRemover are invoked, the ConditionalRemover object can be destroyed safely.

 <a name="apis"></a>